-The best workers may not be the best candidates for managers, because the managerial job function often requires different skills than the worker job function.
+The best workers may not be the best candidates for managers, because the managerial job function often requires a different set of skills.
 When this is the case, do firms promote someone who excels in her current position, or someone who is likely to excel as a manager?
 If firms promote based on current performance, then firms may end up with worse managers.
 Yet if firms promote based on the traits that make good managers, then firms may pass over higher performing workers, forfeiting the power of promotions to encourage workers to perform well in their current roles.